 This topic describes how to mount a Server Message Block (SMB) file system on a Linux Elastic Compute Service (ECS) instance.
-This topic also describes how to perform read and write operations on the SMB file system.
+This topic also describes how to read data from and write data to the SMB file system.

 - An ECS instance is available in the region where you want to create a file system.

-The ECS instance must run one of the following Linux distributions.
-Unless otherwise specified, this topic addresses only these Linux distributions:
+One of the following Linux distributions is run on the ECS instance.
+Unless otherwise specified, this topic applies only to the following Linux distributions:

-Note If you use an inapplicable version of Linux, errors may occur on the SMB kernel client in some scenarios.
-In this case, Alibaba Cloud cannot ensure the reliability of SMB file systems.
+Note If you use a version of Linux that is not in this list, errors may occur on the SMB client.
+If you use an unsupported version, Alibaba Cloud does not guarantee the reliability of SMB file systems.